DoTheEvo/selfhosted-apps-docker/_knowledge-base/vlans.md

   when entering or leaving switch.
 * A tag is 4 bytes in size, contains [several pieces of info](https://i.imgur.com/86zeYgG.png), the most important being vlan ID.
-* **Vlan ID** (VID) is just a number between 0-4095, often picked as multiplies of ten - 10, 20, 30, 40, ... with the ip address of that VLAN having it somewhere too.<br>
+* **Vlan ID** (VID) is just a number between 1-4094, often picked as multiplies of ten - 10, 20, 30, 40, ... with the ip address pool on that VLAN having it somewhere too.<br>
   Like vlan30 would be set as 192.168.30.0/24 or 10.30.30.0/24.
 * Tagged frames **get dropped** if they would arrive to a regular machine,